mono2stereo-bench/mono2stereo-bench.github.io/README.md

 <img src="assets/img/training.jpg" alt="pipe" width="900px">
 <div align="left">
  <p style="font-family: 'New Roman', Times, serif;font-size: 22px;">
-<strong> Architecture.</strong> We find that due to the small differences between the left and right images, the model tends to degenerate into an identity mapping during training.
+<strong>🏋️ Architecture.</strong> We find that due to the small differences between the left and right images, the model tends to degenerate into an identity mapping during training.
 Therefore, we add an edge consistency loss to force the model to focus on edge information. </p>
  <br><br>
 </div>

 <img src="assets/img/difference.png" alt="siou" width="900px">
 <div align="left">
- <p style="font-family: 'New Roman', Times, serif;font-size: 22px;"> <strong> SIoU.</strong> We find that due to the small differences between the left and right images, the model tends to degenerate into an identity mapping during training.
+ <p style="font-family: 'New Roman', Times, serif;font-size: 22px;"> <strong>🪧 SIoU.</strong> We find that due to the small differences between the left and right images, the model tends to degenerate into an identity mapping during training.
 Therefore, we add an edge consistency loss to force the model to focus on edge information.</p>

  <br><br>
 </div>